Political psychology: The authoritarian personality

 The authoritarian personality is a syndrome theory that was developed by the researchers Adorno, Frenkel-Brunswick, Levinson and Sanford (1950) at The University of California.
 The American Jewish Committee subsidized research and publishing on the theory since it revolved around ideas developed from World War II events.
 Adorno (1950) explained the authoritarian personality type from a psychoanalytic point of view suggesting it to be a result of highly controlled and conventional parenting.
 Adorno (1950) explained that individuals with an authoritarian personality type had been stunted in terms of developing an ability to control the sexual and aggressive id impulses.
 This resulted in a fear of them and thus development of defense mechanisms to avoid confronting them.
 Authoritarian personality types are persons described as swinging between depending on yet resenting authority.
 The syndrome was theorized to encompass nine characteristics; conventionalism, authoritarian submission, authoritarian aggression, anti-intraception (an opposition to subjective or imaginative tendencies), superstition and stereotypy, power and toughness, destructiveness and cynicism, sex obsession, and projectivity.
-The authoritarian personality type is suggested to be; ethnocentric, ego-defensive, mentally rigid, conforming and conventional, adverse to the out of the ordinary, and as having conservative political views.
+The authoritarian personality type is suggested to be: ethnocentric, ego-defensive, mentally rigid, conforming and conventional, adverse to the out of the ordinary, and as having conservative political views.
 The book The Authoritarian Personality (1950) introduces several scales based on different authoritarian personality types.
-These are; the F-scale which measures from where and to what degree fascist attitudes develop, the anti-Semitism scale, the ethnocentrism scale and the politico economic conservatism scale.
-The F-scale however, is the only scale that is expected to measure implicit authoritarian personality tendencies.
+These are: the F-scale which measures from where and to what degree fascist attitudes develop, the anti-Semitism scale, the ethnocentrism scale and the politico economic conservatism scale.
+The F-scale, however, is the only scale that is expected to measure implicit authoritarian personality tendencies.

 Bob Altemeyer (1996) deconstructed the authoritarian personality using trait analysis.
-He developed a Right-wing Authoritarianism (RWA) scale based on the traits; authoritarian submission, authoritarian aggression, and conventionalism.
+He developed a Right-wing Authoritarianism (RWA) scale based on the traits: authoritarian submission, authoritarian aggression, and conventionalism.
 Altmeyer (1996) suggested that those who score high on the F-scale have low ability for critical thinking and therefore are less able to contradict authority.
 Altmeyer's theories also incorporate the psychodynamic point of view, suggesting that authoritarian personality types were taught by their parents to believe that the world was a dangerous place and thus their impulses lead them to make impulsive, emotional and irrational decisions.
 The beliefs and behavior of an authoritarian are suggested to be easily manipulated by authority instead of being based on internal values.
 Altmeyer also theorized that leaders with authoritarian personality types were more susceptible to the fundamental attribution error.
 There are many weaknesses associated with this syndrome and the F-scale.
 It may have been more relevant during the period in which it was produced, being shortly after World War II.
-The authoritarian personality is generally related to a fascist image, however, it is suggested to explain behavior of individuals in all political fields.
+The authoritarian personality is generally related to a fascist image; however, it is suggested to explain the behavior of individuals across all political ideologies.